Honda to recall more than 500,000 cars in China due to Takata air bags

-BEIJING Chinese authorities said on Tuesday that Honda Motor Co. and its two joint ventures in China would recall 569,769 cars due to potentially defective air bags which the carmaker said were made by Japan's Takata Corp..
+BEIJING Chinese authorities said on Tuesday that Honda Motor Co.
+(7267.T) and its two joint ventures in China would recall 569,769 cars due to potentially defective air bags which the carmaker said were made by Japan's Takata Corp.
+(7312.T).

 Close to 20 million vehicles have been recalled globally by automakers since 2008 for defective Takata inflators, which have been linked to five deaths.
 Honda, Takata's biggest customer, alone has recalled 13.4 million cars, primarily in the United States.